If you have any further queries about the iPad scheme, please contact Mr Henderson. Click here

 What about computer games?

 Computer games, unless specifically related to an educational task (such as Manga High in Maths) will not be allowed in school.
-Games are allowed on the iPads, but will be subject to an acceptable use policy.
+From September 2016, games cannot be installed on the iPads as students do not have access to the App Store.

 We would strongly recommend you implement clear guidelines for use of the iPad at home (and any other computer-related device for that matter).
 Practical suggestions include: